Intro to Terraform versioning»

-Terraform is an actively developed open source product with a mighty sponsor.
+Terraform is an actively developed open-source product with a mighty sponsor.
 This means frequent releases - in fact, over the last few months (since minor version

 0.12) we've been seeing nearly weekly releases.
-While that's all great news for us as Terraform users, we need to be aware how version management works in order not to be caught off-guard.
+While that's all great news for us as Terraform users, we need to be aware of how version management works in order not to be caught off-guard.

 /bin/terraform to be directly available in the runner's

 In order to determine the version of the Terraform binary to mount, Spacelift will first look at the runtime configuration.
 If it does not contain the version setting for the current stack, the stack setting is then considered.
 If there is no version set on the current stack, the newest supported Terraform version is used.
-We always advise starting stacks with the newest available version of Terraform, though we realise it may not be the best option if the project is imported from elsewhere or incompatible providers are used.
+We always advise creating stacks with the newest available version of Terraform, though we realize it may not be the best option if the project is imported from elsewhere or incompatible providers are used.

 Once we apply a run with a particular version of Terraform, we set it on the stack to make sure that we don't implicitly attempt to update it using a lower version.